jamibillou/joblr/lib/char_counter/README.md

 ## Usage

-In your views, add a counter by calling the char_counter_for helper next to your textareas:
+In your views, add a counter by calling the char_counter_for helper next to your textarea:

 ```erb
 <%= char_counter_for(object, attribute) %>